milczarekIT/kafka-bitcoin-listener/readme.md

 # kafka-blockchain-listener

-An experimental Bitcoin listener that sends events in the Bitcoin P2P network into Kafka.
+An experimental Bitcoin transaction listener that sends transactions events from Bitcoin P2P network into Kafka topic.

 ## Usage